Date: April 14, 2020

 Desiderius Erasmus "Prevention is better than Cure" in this pandemic situation; I would say, "Prevention is better than Getting infected with Corona Virus.
 "Currently, COVID -19 is a high-risk situation, and everyone wants to take precautions to prevent these infections.
 As a Nutritionist, it is the right time to share knowledge.

 In this article, I try to envelop some essential yet straightforward daily routine preventive steps and have suggested some natural remedies to take precautions in the diet.
-I would recommend everyone that prioritizes to follow the "World Health Organization" (WHO) Guidelines; they mention all the information related to Corona infectious diseases and include prevention steps, symptoms too.
-All the Preventive methods suggested by WHO, we all need to go along to avoid spreading this virus.
-Furthermore, if anyone notices any signs in them, consult the doctor an isolate to avert chances of spreading.
+I would recommend everyone that prioritizes following the "World Health Organization" (WHO) Guidelines; they mention all the information related to Corona infectious diseases and include prevention steps, and symptoms too.
+With all the Preventive methods suggested by WHO, we all need to go along to avoid spreading this virus.
+Furthermore, if anyone notices any signs in them, consult the doctor and isolate them to avert the chances of spreading.

-Hence, to protect ourselves from the COVID-19 situation, one needs to make some changes in our daily diet and lifestyles, which is highly advisable.
+Hence, to protect ourselves from the COVID-19 situation, we need to make some changes in our daily diet and lifestyles, which is highly advisable.

 Nutrition is an essential part of having a better immune system in the body and maintaining proper health.
-Yoga helps to reduce stress, anxiety, and strengthen mental health; it relaxes the human body and calms the mind, especially during this pandemic period Ayurveda, an ancient treatment that cures the roots in the human body.
+Yoga helps to reduce stress and anxiety, and strengthen mental health; it relaxes the human body and calms the mind, especially during this pandemic period Ayurveda, is an ancient treatment that cures the roots in the human body.
 What if we maintain good health, a calm mind, and disease-free life?
-Proper Nutrition, deep breathing techniques, and simple yoga steps, the inclusion of herbs in a daily lifestyle activity, give to the person fear-free days from COVID-19.
+Proper Nutrition, deep breathing techniques, and simple yoga steps, the inclusion of herbs in a daily lifestyle activity, give a person fear-free days from COVID-19.
 People can enjoy quarantine time spectacularly.

 Here, I am sharing some basic knowledge that helps anyone to adopt new changes; I hope that it is useful and works for everyone.

-Below mentioned is the projection of essential ingredients that everyone can add in a daily diet, nutritional suggestions as per COVID-19 Symptoms, Ayurvedic remedies, the meal preparation, and what precaution person can take for maintaining mental and physical health.
+Below mentioned is the projection of essential ingredients that everyone can add to a daily diet, nutritional suggestions as per COVID-19 Symptoms, Ayurvedic remedies, meal preparation, and what precaution person can take for maintaining mental and physical health.